 - RV rentals are easy to find locally

-- RV rental offers open road flexibility
+- RV rental offers open-road flexibility

 - You don’t have to worry about packing and unpacking when visiting a new place

-Cons to Renting an RV
+Cons of Renting an RV

 - Renting costs more than buying over time